MikeBlackbeard/AutoPackageDelivery/README.md

 # Requirements

 * [Raspberry Pi 3B](https://www.raspberrypi.com/products/) or newer
-* PC runnun Ubuntu (On Windows or Mac you can use a virtual machine with Ubuntu)
+* PC running Ubuntu (On Windows or Mac you can use a virtual machine with Ubuntu)
 * [Arduino Uno](http://store.arduino.cc/collections/arduino/products/arduino-uno-rev3)
 * [RPLidar A1](https://www.slamtec.com/en/Lidar/A1)